Chart Color Schemes

 Park Ridge was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Park Ridge has a high level of cultural diversity, with 28.6% of its population speaking a language other than English at home and 38.8% born overseas.
-Christianity is the predominant religion in Park Ridge, making up 42.3% of the population.
-However, the most notable overrepresentation is in the 'Other' category, which comprises 6.6% of the population compared to 2.7% across Greater Brisbane.
+Christianity is the main religion in Park Ridge, comprising 42.3% of the population.
+Notably, the category 'Other' makes up 6.6% of the population, which is significantly higher than the Greater Brisbane average of 1.3%.

 Frequently Asked Questions - Diversity